AfriGen-D/chiptimptation-vcf-liftover/docs/docs/index.md

 ## Getting Started with Documentation ​

-If you're new to chiptimptation-vcf-liftover documentation:
+If you're new to chiptimputation-vcf-liftover documentation:

 1. Start with [Understanding Results](/docs/understanding-results) - Learn how to interpret liftover output
 2. Review [Liftover Methods](/docs/liftover-methods) - Understand your conversion options